roman-milk/roman-milk.github.io/never-talk-to-strangers-1.md

+===

- ****** Never Talk To Strangers ****** bygeronimo_appleby© "Oh," she gulped as I split her ungainly, sticky labia with the keel of my erection.
+"Oh," she gulped as I split her ungainly, sticky labia with the keel of my erection.
 "That's nice," she added, sighing as she wriggled into a better position and used her hands behind her to support her weight.
 We kissed again while Jennifer held her legs high and wide for me and I eased my knob end into her body.

  "Our first fuck," I whispered, holding her eyes locked with mine.
 "I wanted you when I first saw you in the supermarket," I admitted truthfully for once.
 "I knew I'd get you.
 I wouldn't have rested until I'd fucked into you ...
 Until I'd squirted my spunk inside you ..."
 Jennifer gulped and groaned, her eyes closing as I slid a little deeper into her.